Salmon555/Final-Project/README.md

 ### The further your first move away from the center, the less winning rate you will get.

 ## Our experiment:
-### Due to the time complexity, we tested 5 different first move, each move has 1000 games played by 2 AIs.
+### Due to the time complexity, we tested 7 different first move for 2 different rules of 4-in-a-row and 5-in-a-row, each move has 1000 games played by 2 AIs.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
 ### The best first move should is in the center, and the difference between center and 1 step from it is not obvious due to the large board.